-White and Hispanic teens more likely to abuse drugs than African-AmericansNovember 7th, 2011 in Psychology & Psychiatry /
+White and Hispanic teens more likely to abuse drugs than African-AmericansNovember 7, 2011 in Medicine & Health / Psychology & Psychiatry

 A new analysis of teenage drug abuse finds widespread problems among whites, Native Americans, Hispanics and youngsters of multiple races, with less severe abuse among Asian and African-American teens.